Create a program of study that will prepare you for a number of different careers in the real world.

 Plans of Study and University Catalog

-- International Technology & Engineering Educators Association (ITEEA)
+- International Technology and Engineering Educators Association (ITEEA)

 - Fitchburg State University is a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP), a national accrediting organization recognized by the Council for Higher Education Accreditation.
 Fitchburg State University is working toward accreditation of its educator preparation programs under the AAQEP standards with an anticipated quality assurance review in Fall 2023.